-- Please refer to the Multi-Drop Bus specification for the suggested current drive circuits available. - The NV10 supports the MDB protocol version 1, level 1 - For detailed information and full protocol specification please refer to: www.vending.org
+- Please refer to the Multi-Drop Bus specification for the suggested current drive circuits available. - The NV9 supports the MDB protocol version 1, level 1 - For detailed information and full protocol specification please refer to www.vending.org

-MDB defines a serial bus interface used in electrically controlled vending machines (see figure 7).
-This is a 9600 Baud Master-Slave system where the NV10 MDB banknote validator is a slave to a master controller.
+MDB defines a serial bus interface used in electrically controlled vending machines (see figure 6).
+This is a 9600 Baud Master-Slave system where the NV9 banknote validator is a slave to a master controller.
 A master has the capability of communicating with 32 peripherals or slaves.
 The master is defined as the Vending Machine Controller (VMC).

-Figure 7- MDB Opto Isolated Input / Output circuits
+Figure 7 - MDB Opto Isolated Input / Output circuits NV9 MDB Slave

-The NV10 MDB banknote Validator is assigned a unique address - 00110XXX binary (30H).
-The VMC polls the bus to detect presence of the NV10 MDB Validators or to get information on current status of the Validators.
+The NV9 banknote Validators have a unique address - 00110XXX binary (30H).
+The VMC polls the bus to detect presence of the NV9 Validators or get information on the current status of the Validators.

-The Validators respond when asked for activity with an acknowledgment, negative acknowledgment or a specific reply, depending on its current status.
+The Validators will respond when asked for activity with an acknowledgment, a negative acknowledgment or a specific reply, depending on its current status.
 Bus crashes are avoided as the Validators respond to being polled only by the VMC.

 The international country code must be set for the country in which the Validators will be operating.
-This is the international telephone code for that country.
-The code is represented as two bytes
+This is either the international telephone code for that country, or the country code taken from ISO4217.
+The code is represented as two bytes.
+The initial digit signifies the source of the code.
+0 signifies the telephone code is used, 1 signifies ISO4217 has been used.

-For the USA the country code is 00 01
+For the USA the country code is 00 01, or 18 40

-For Great Britain the code is 00 44
+For Great Britain the code is 00 44, or 18 26.